-Council's arborists undertake an audit of powerline works on a monthly basis during the pruning season.
+Council's Parks & Gardens Team Leader or nominated officer will undertake an audit of powerline works on a daily basis during the pruning season.
 These audits are then recorded in Council's document management database, any actions arising from the audits are communicated with the contractor in a timely manner.
+Post works site inspections will occur weekly to ensure all vegetation is trimmed and disposed of as required.
+This post works inspection may also identify vegetation needing remedial works that has grown within the clearance zone area since the original inspection was undertaken.